 Moisture Problems:

-- Water pooling inside refrigerator
+- Water pooling inside the refrigerator

-- Water leaking onto floor
+- Water leaking onto the floor

-- Excessive frost buildup in freezer
+- Excessive frost buildup in the freezer

-- Condensation on exterior
+- Condensation on the exterior

 - Moisture on food packaging